morti747/Python-Automation/README.md

 ##

 ##
-Now let's check connectivity between this computer and the router using :
+:star: Now let's check connectivity between this computer and the router using :

 ```
 telnet 10.10.1.254